-Cause Grease fire on stove top or in oven or microwave Cooking Discarded lit cigarette butt Smoking Materials Candles Open flames Electrical arcing, overheated electrical motor Electrical Heating stoves, space heaters, fireplaces, furnaces, Heating equipment water heaters Spontaneous combustion; chemical reaction Hazardous products Heat from friction, (e.g., fan belts); cutting and Machinery/Industrial welding Fires that result from a natural phenomenon, such as Natural lightning, tornadoes and earthquakes Fireworks (including sparklers), paper caps, party Other poppers, and firecrackers; sunlight (usually magnified through glass or a bottle); fires that start in a building that is not an on-campus student housing facility and spread to an on-campus student housing facility

-- o Intentional Fire (A fire that is ignited, or that results from a deliberate action, in circumstances where the person knows there should not be a fire.) - o Undetermined Fire (A fire in which the cause cannot be determined.) - 2.
+- Heating equipment Heating stoves, space heaters, fireplaces, furnaces, - Hazardous products Water heaters Spontaneous combustion; chemical reaction - Machinery/Industrial Heat from friction, (e.g., fan belts); cutting and welding - Natural Fires that result from a natural phenomenon, such as lightning, tornadoes and earthquakes Other Fireworks (including sparklers), paper caps, party poppers, and firecrackers; sunlight (usually magnified through glass or a bottle); fires that start in a building that is not an on-campus student housing facility and - Intentional Fire (A fire that is ignited, or that results from a deliberate action, in circumstances where the person knows there should not be a fire.) - Undetermined Fire (A fire in which the cause cannot be determined.) - 2.
 The number of persons who received fire-related injuries that resulted in treatment at a medical facility, including at an on-campus health center A "fire-related injury" is defined as any instance in which a person is injured as a result of a fire, including an injury sustained from a natural or accidental cause, while involved in fire control, attempting rescue, or escaping from the dangers of the fire.
 The term "person" may include students, employees, visitors, firefighters or any other individuals. - 3.
-The number of deaths related to a fire - O A "fire-related death" is defined as any instance in which a person - is killed as a result of a fire, including death resulting from a natural or accidental cause while involved in fire control, attempting rescue, or escaping from the dangers of a fire; or - dies within one year of injuries sustained as a result of the fire. - 4.
+The number of deaths related to a fire - o A "fire-related death" is defined as any instance in which a person - is killed as a result of a fire, including death resulting from a natural or accidental cause while involved in fire control, attempting rescue, or escaping from the dangers of a fire; or - dies within one year of injuries sustained as a result of the fire. - 4.
 The value of property damage related to the fire. - "Value of property damage" is defined as the estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity.
 This estimate should include contents damaged by fire, and related damages caused by smoke, water, and overhaul; however, it does not include indirect loss, such as business interruption.